 The employee shall appear personally throughout the hearing, and normally will serve as his or her own spokesperson in presenting information in support of the appeal.
 However, an employee may have another Kansas State University USS employee voluntarily serve as the spokesperson.

-An employee choosing to have a spokesperson will provide Human Resources with the name of the spokesperson at least 48 hours prior to the hearing, or at such time as is designated by Human Resources.
+An employee choosing to have a spokesperson will provide Human Capital Services with the name of the spokesperson at least 48 hours prior to the hearing, or at such time as is designated by Human Capital Services.
 If the employee has a spokesperson, the employee still will be present throughout the hearing, but will be required to act only as a witness.
 An employee serving as his or her own spokesperson may have a fellow Kansas State University employee or another person voluntarily be present during the hearing to serve as an advisor, although an advisor may not also serve as a witness.
 A Kansas State University employee serving as a spokesperson or advisor is required to use approved leave to attend the hearing.

 An appropriate representative of the responding department will be present throughout the hearing and may present information in support of the employment decision.
 The appropriate departmental representative(s) for an appeal is/are as follows:

 - For employee performance reviews, the appropriate departmental representatives are the rater and reviewer.

 - For proposed decision-making leave, the appropriate departmental representative(s) is/are the person(s) who made the decision to take the proposed action.